Compassionate Representation for Sexual Assault and Abuse Victims in Kerrville and the Texas Hill Country

 Dedicated pursuit of civil damages against negligent institutions

 Sexual assault can do immense, lasting harm to victims.
 Long after the physical pain has subsided, the emotional suffering continues.
 At the Law Firm of Richard L. Ellison, P.C., I stand up for the rights of victims of sexual assault.
-As a board-certified personal injury trial lawyer, I pursue damages against perpetrators of sexual assault and negligent third parties responsible for conditions that allowed the assault to happen.
+As a board-certified civil trial lawyer by the Texas Board of Legal Specialization, I pursue damages against perpetrators of sexual assault and negligent third parties responsible for conditions that allowed the assault to happen.
 If you are the victim of sexual assault in Kerrville or vicinity, there is no reason to suffer in silence.
-I have more than 35 years of experience delivering justice to injured victims, and I am prepared to fight for you.
+I have more than 40 years of experience delivering justice to injured victims, and I am prepared to fight for you.

 Your right to recover against the perpetrator

 Personal injury law allows you to recover compensation for your losses, including pain and suffering, against anyone who has done you deliberate harm.
 If the perpetrator of your assault has been convicted, you can use that judgment as evidence in your civil lawsuit.
 If there has been no criminal case, you must prove the assault happened by a preponderance of the evidence in order to recover damages.